radicalten/NooDS-Wii/README.md

 ## About
-NooDS-Wii is a port of Hydr8gon's NooDS emulator to the wii.
+NooDS-Wii is a port of Hydr8gon's NooDS emulator to the wii by radicalten.

 ## Instructions:
 NooDS-Wii requires original DS (Not DSi or 3ds) bios files: <br />